 Rule 10B(1)(a) explains the applicability of CUP method as under:

-I Co and Indian company are subsidiaries of US based Co, a company incorporated in the USA.
+I Co and Indian company are subsidiaries of US based Co.
 I Co purchases certain raw materials from US based Co at USD 1,000 per unit on CIF basis.
 US based Co also sells identical goods to another India entity, a third party at USD 950 per unit on FOB basis.
 Assuming that the two transactions can be considered as comparables in terms of credit period and volume of transaction and the cost of insurance and freight is USD 100, the arm's length price of transaction between I CO and US based Co can be computed as under:

 Step 1: Price charged for identical property transferred in an uncontrolled transaction : USD 950